Copies of some pages of Urban Streets from the 1831 Census Returns

 By contrast each street in Limavady and Londonderry City are numbered 1 to x.
 Below are copies of some pages relating to streets in the City of Londonderry where there is a further complication in the numbering of streets.
 The City was located within the townlands of Londonderry and Edenballymore.
 The part of the city within the townland of Londonderry was divided into four wards named after the four main streets in the City [Bishop Street, Butcher Street, Ferryquay Street and Shipquay Street].
 Within my database these are abbreviated to [Bi.
 Ward] - [Bu.
 Ward] - F. Ward] - [S. Ward].
 Also, within the database, you will find [inside] and [outside] used with all of the streets in the four wards.
 This signifies the streets and parts of streets that lay inside the Walled City and those that lay outside the Walls.
 The townland of Edenballymore which always lay outside the walls was not strictly a Ward.
 It had a substantial rural population as well.
 As the city expanded in the later nineteenth and early twentieth centuries more or less the entire townland became part of the city.
 Within the 1831 database I have used [Edenballymore] instead of [outside] with all of the streets that lay within the townland of Edenballymore.

 The first page below shows parts of three streets which lay within the Bishop Street Ward of the City - Nailer's Row, Long Tower Street and Priest's Lane.
 Note, in particular, the numbering of the properties.
 Most of the properties here are multiple tenancies e.g. No. 1 in Priest Lane has four families living in one house.
 I have no idea how the house was divided up.
 Was it a tenement or simply rooms in one house?
 This pattern of housing can be seen all over the City.
-If you use the Excel database to filter out the properties in the city that are shared you will get a compete list.
-I used the term "Shared House" [with some variants] to identify them.
+In my database I use the term "Shared House" [with some variants] to identify them.
 For more details on "Shared Houses" - click here.

 Note also the sequence of numbering within each page.
 Only streets with very few properties [e.g. Artillery Lane, Dark Lane, Weavers Court, etc.] are all numbered on one page.
 All of the larger streets are not numbered on consecutive pages.
 In the page below you can see Nailer's Row numbered from [10 to 16] - Long Tower numbered from [10 to 18] and Priest's Lane numbered [1 to 3].
 Long Tower starts on page 46 [1 to 6].
 Continues on page 47 [6 to 9].
 The beginning of Nailers' Row begins on page 49 [1 to 9].
 Page 48 you see below.
 Page 49 Priest's Lane [4 to 20].
 Page 50 Priest's Lane [21 to 35] - Long Tower [14 to 16].
 Page 51 Long Tower [17 to 33].
 After this Long Tower goes on from page 52 to page 63.
 The Wards in the City of Londonderry 1831 Excel & PDF files will provide details of the numbering of streets plus the actual page numbers in the census microfilm document.
 It also shows which streets are in the various Wards.